 - Spices The spices are where you can really customize it to how you would like it.
-You can add additional chilli peppers for more heat, or you can cut the heat in half or quarter for less spice.
+You can add additional chili peppers for more heat, or you can cut the heat in half or quarter for less spice.
 It all depends on how you like your spice.
-As well, ginger and garlic add a lot of great flavour to this dish as well.
+As well, ginger and garlic add a lot of great flavor to this dish as well.
 You can play around with the garlic and ginger by adding more or less to your taste preference.

 How to make General Tso’s chicken

 This recipe comes together quickly in just a few steps.

 The sauce is simple to make with a few pantry ingredients: rice vinegar, soy sauce, hoisin sauce, water, sugar, oil, ginger, garlic, and cornstarch to help thicken the sauce.
 Add all the ingredients to a bowl and combine.